Luno-lab/lkdoc/docs/examples/vite-papi.md

    - Setting up LunoKit without specifying chains
    - Configuring only wallet connectors

-2. **Using usePapiSigner with Papi**
+2. **Using usePapiSigner with PAPI**
-   - Retrieving a Papi-compatible signer from connected wallets
+   - Retrieving a PAPI-compatible signer from connected wallets
-   - Using the signer with Papi's transaction methods
+   - Using the signer with PAPI's transaction methods

 ## What You'll See